entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is 0.

+> - The coding of *Yipetalichthys* is ?.
+The coding of MPauropetalichthys magnoculus*, *Eurycaraspis incilis* should be revised from ? to -.

 424. Spiracular groove on basicranial surface: (0) absent; (1) present.

 > Davis *et al*.
 (2012), Character 62; Choo *et al*.
 (2017), Character 61; King *et al*.
 (2017), Character 26; Castiello (2018), Character 26; Zhu Y. *et al*.
 (2022), Character 429; Andreev *et al*.
 (2022), Character 123; Brazeau *et al*.
 (2023), Character 29.